t-karasova/grs-samples-python/tutorial_query_expansion.md

 The lower priority fields will be used to order items with equal values for higher priority fields.

 For example, **```rating desc, price```** would order items by their rating first, then the products with the same rating will be ordered by price.

-To try that, please change the ordering expression to:
+To try it, please change the ordering expression to:
 ```
 order = 'rating desc, price'
 ```